ACE Painting classroom

 Noncredit Courses

 Engage in material exploration and learn new skills or refresh existing ones in our state-of-the-art facilities and studios.
-Investigate new modes of creative production, including laser cutting and 3D printing, or find inspiration with access to the Art Institute of Chicago museum, the Fashion Resource Center, Joan Flasch Artists' Book Collection, the Roger Brown Study Collection, and Video Data Bank.
+Investigate new modes of creative production, including laser cutting and 3D printing, or find inspiration with access to the Art Institute of Chicago museum, the Fashion Resource Center, Joan Flasch Artists' Book Collection, and Video Data Bank.
 As a member of our community, one defined by practice and inquiry, you will cultivate creative confidence, learning with and from your instructors and peers as you produce work based on your personal research and interests.

-What does online learning look like?
+• What does online learning look like?

-Synchronous online courses will use the Zoom video conferencing platform, Canvas learning management system, and SAIC.edu email addresses to deliver course content and facilitate communication between the instructor and students.
+Synchronous online courses will use the Zoom video conferencing platform, Canvas learning management system, and saic.edu email addresses to deliver course content and facilitate communication between the instructor and students.
 These courses meet at a specific time of day and are scheduled in Central Time.

 Asynchronous online courses are project-based with no set meeting times and 24/7 access to course materials.
 Weekly activities may include readings, video demonstrations, tutorials, online discussions, assignments, and critiques.
+Students enrolled in asynchronous courses will have weekly deadlines encouraged to promote interaction with the instructor and peers.
+Some instructors may also offer optional video conferencing opportunities through Zoom.

 Register online

 Interested in furthering your artistic development?
-Learn more about combining ACE courses to earn a Certificate.
+Learn more about combining ACE courses to earn a certificate.

 Title Catalog Instructor Schedule